ElektraInitiative/libelektra/doc/help/CONVERT.md

 kdb-convert(1) -- Convert configuration files using elektra
 ===========================================================
 ## DESCRIPTION

-This command allows a user to convert a file from any format supported by elektra to any other supported format.
+This command allows a user to convert a file from any format supported by Elektra to any other supported format.

-This command relies on the functionality of elektra but does not actually modify the key database in any way.
+This command relies on the functionality of Elektra but does not actually modify the key database in any way.

-This command uses plugins to specify and convert between formats, it is only limited by the plugins available for elektra.
+This command uses plugins to specify and convert between formats, it is only limited by the plugins available for Elektra.

 ## USAGE

 `kdb convert [<import-format>] [<export-format>] [<import-file>] [export-file]`

 Where `import-format` is the format that the current configuration file is using, `export-format` is the format the user wishes to convert it to, `import-file` is the full path to the current configration file, and `export-file` is where the converted configuration file should be saved.